 The 11 most significant battles of the Second World War

-They took place across the globe; some lasting days, others months or even years.
-But which of the Second World War battles are the most significant?
+Second World War battles took place across the globe; some lasting days, others months or even years.
+But which are the most significant?
 Here, Professor Evan Mawdsley from the University of Glasgow lists the battles that had the most impact upon later military and political events, and indeed the outcome of the war itself

 A ‘battle’ is defined here as an event occurring in a particular place and over a relatively short time-span; the shortest of these battles lasted 90 minutes, the longest three months.
 Indeed, the ‘battle of the Atlantic’ was extremely significant, but it was not a battle: instead, it was a six-year series of battles, none of which was – in itself – decisive.
 The same is true of the five-year Allied bomber offensive.